wheeltecroboter/wheeltecroboter/README.md

 ### 1. Repository Setup
 1. **Fork this repository** to your own GitHub account.
 2. ⚠️ **Important**: Rename the forked repository to match your GitHub username exactly.
-   - **If you want this to appear on your profile of course - you can name it whatever you want to just check it out, but if you want the fetch to appear on your profile, it has to match your username**
-   - Example: `username/username`
+- *Note: To display on your profile, repository name must match your username exactly.
+Otherwise, any name works for testing.*   - Example: `username/username`

 ### 2. Create a GitHub Token

-**Why is this necessary? -> Because the Python Script uses PyGithub which rate limits requests with no tokens to 60 Requests/ Hour and with a Token to 5000 Requests / Hour.
+- *Why is this necessary? -> Because the Python Script uses PyGithub which rate limits requests with no tokens to 60 Requests/ Hour and with a Token to 5000 Requests / Hour.
 Without a Token, the rate limit will be hit really quickly and this script won't work (trust me I tried)**

 1. Go to [GitHub Settings → Developer Settings → Personal Access Tokens → Tokens (classic)](https://github.com/settings/tokens).
 2. Click **"Generate new token (classic)"**.